 What may be perhaps more of an issue with filing late taxes are the privileges you as an expat might lose.

-For expats filing late taxes, there is no guarantee that the Foreign Earned Income Exclusion – which allows you to exclude over $100,000 of foreign-earned income from your tax bill.
+For expats filing late taxes, there is no guarantee of eligibility for the Foreign Earned Income Exclusion – which allows you to exclude over $100,000 of foreign-earned income from your tax bill.
 Claiming this exclusion requires that you file Form 2555 with your tax return in a timely manner.
 Without this, the IRS reserves the right to revoke your right to the FEIE, and once revoked, you cannot claim it for at least five years thereafter.
 The FEIE can save you thousands per year in taxable income alone, so it’s definitely a benefit you want to keep!

 It’s Good to Stay Current